 - Other items relating to the execution of the corporate purpose.

-- Each Director shall serve a two (2) year term, except one-half (4) of the Directors elected in January 1982, who will serve a term of one (1) year.
-The terms last until the second Annual Meeting following their election, and may be more or less than two full calendar years if the date of the Annual Meeting is changed.
+- Each Director shall serve a two (2) year term, unless an adjustment is needed to comply with Subclauses III, B, 2 and 3 below.
+The Directors’ terms shall last until the Annual Meeting marking the end of their terms of service and may be more, or less, than two full calendar years if the date of the Annual Meeting is changed.

 - To qualify as a Director, a person must be: